Not encouraging feeding sidesteps most objections to new Los Angeles neuter/return cat control program

 Further litigation likely

-In theory, the Citywide Cat Program now needs only for the Final Environmental Impact Report to be ratified by the Los Angeles City Council to go full speed ahead.
+In theory, Citywide Cat Program can now go full speed ahead.

 In practice, every point and paragraph of the Citywide Cat Program Final Environmental Impact Report exists to be litigated, line by line, and surely will be.